Orbi home mesh wifi system: Pros, cons and tips

 That is a considerable amount of electricity, but let’s add additional perspectives for clarity:

-> Assuming an average cost of 0,18 euro (or dollars, or pounds, or any other currency) per kWh, we would collectively be saving nearly 6000 euro per year.
+> Assuming an average cost of 0,18 euros (or dollars, pounds, or any other currency) per kWh, we would collectively save nearly 6000 euros annually.

-> To produce 32,850 kWh of electricity it is necessary to use around 17 metric tons of coal or 56 barrels of residual fuel oil.
+> To produce 32,850 kWh of electricity, it is necessary to use around 17 metric tons of coal or 56 barrels of residual fuel oil.

-In any case it is clear that small energy savings do really count when looking into the bigger picture.
+In any case, small energy savings do count when looking into the bigger picture.

-If you are looking for ideas to save electricity at home, have a look to this YouTube video were we show some useful tips to reduce the electricity usage at home and decrease the electricity bill.
+Suppose you are looking for ideas to save electricity at home; look at this YouTube video.
+We show some useful tips for reducing electricity usage at home and decreasing the electricity bill.

 Effiworkx blog